mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        The priority **7** region identifies the **Preferred Region** of the cluster. |service| places the :term:`primary` node in the **Preferred Region**.
 Priorities **1** through **7** are
-       exclusive: you can't assign a given priority to no more than one region per cluster.
+       exclusive: you can't assign a given priority to more than one region per cluster.

        .. example::